 If you’re a regular reader of our blog, you may remember our previous article discussing the IRS’ criminal prosecution statistics for money laundering.
 In the interest of avoiding redundancy, we’ll be leaving money laundering out of this batch of statistics.

 The statistics provided below refer to the 2014 fiscal year.

 Think these numbers sound a little lower than you expected?
 That’s only because abusive tax schemes, bankruptcy fraud, and corporate fraud happen to be less common than most of the other offenses the IRS investigates – as much of the following data attests.

 By looking at all of this data as a whole, you can identify some overall trends – and unfortunately, they don’t bode well for taxpayers who stand accused of criminal activity.

 For instance, the very “lowest” incarceration rate (corporate fraud) was still comparatively high at about 72%, meaning nearly three in four defendants were sentenced to prison.
 Meanwhile, the “shortest” average sentence (employment tax evasion) was still fairly long at nearly one and a half years.
 For some offenses – such as drug crimes,

 Here’s how the superlatives broke down by offense:

 If you’ve been charged with tax crimes in Philadelphia or elsewhere in Pennsylvania, you could be facing incredibly harsh penalties.
 Many financial offenses have the potential to be prosecuted as federal crimes, which are frequently subject to lengthier prison terms and higher fines than their state-level counterparts.

 If you are under investigation for tax crimes by the IRS, it is of critical importance that you seek experienced legal representation immediately.
-To arrange for a free and completely confidential consultation, call the law offices of Krasner & Long right away at (215) 882-9752.
+To arrange for a free and completely confidential consultation with a Philadelphia criminal defense lawyer, call the law offices of Lloyd Long right away at (215) 666-0381.